saracoglumert/meze/README.md

 ## Roadmap

 - Add more common parameters to DF object
+- Visualize parameters in container, export and show
 - Building from Container
 - Auto-matching frequencies
 - GUI using Flask